- Paperback: 350 pages

 "Charles," Arnaund ventures to say, "I believe that there is someone at your door."

-Charles' eyes slowly glide into that direction.
-Just then there is a third, yet more pronounced knock.
+Charles' eyes slowly glide into that direction, just before a third, more pronounced knock echoes in the apartment.

 "Another dark cloak?"
 Charles says, in a disdainful undertone, while shaking his head.
 Then, aloud: "Yes?
 Can I help you?"

 There is no answer from the unknown, but the cloaked figure extends a piece of paper to Charles.
 And, just as soon as Charles takes this rolled parchment, the person walks away.
 Charles then shuts the door, staring for a slight second at the mysterious piece of paper.
 Unfolding it, he silently reads the note to himself.
 After which, he quickly looks up and over at a curious Arnaund.